CP Law: A Guide to Buying or Selling a Property

 Stage 4: Completion

-- On the date for completion, the buyers’ solicitor sends the sellers solicitors by bank transfer, the funds required to complete.
+- On the date for completion, the buyer’s solicitor sends the seller’s solicitors the funds required to complete, by bank transfer.

 - They will also arrange for the purchase to registered at the Land Registry.

-It is very difficult to generalise but a guide of one month between acceptance of an offer and exchange of contracts and a further month between exchange and completion is a reasonable time frame.
+It is very difficult to generalise but a guide of 6-8 weeks between acceptance of an offer and exchange of contracts and a further month between exchange and completion is a reasonable time frame.
 It can often be quicker if required.

 There are a number of costs that are fixed.
 These include: